-Redirect Uri - After the user authenticates we only allow redirects back to items on the comma-separated list of URLs (or new-line).
+Redirect URI - After the user authenticates we only allow redirects back to items on the comma-separated list of URLs (or new-line).
 HTTPS is required.
-Http://localhost is only permitted for development purposes, it’s not for use in production.
+Http://localhost is only permitted for development purposes, don’t use in production.

 On the SSO tab, copy the Client ID & Client Secret values and use these in your OpenID-Connect-enabled app.